comunica/Article-SSWS2020-AMF/content/evaluation.md

 {:.todo}

 Server-side AMF filter caching has no significant effect when a HTTP cache is used.
 {:.todo}

+When AMFs can be pre-computed, Bloom is faster than GCS.
+This is because computation of Bloom requires more work than GCS.
+However, decompression of GCS requires more work client-side, which explains the higher query eval times.
+{:.todo}

 Pre-computation is needed for AMFs of size 10.000.
 See [Hypothesis 2.4](#hypo-cache-4) and [RQ 3](#question-dynamic-restriction).